 Note: When turned on, team members can request access only to the app; they cannot request access to the workbook.
 Also, you must be an owner of the workbook to see this advanced setting.

-- In My Drive, select the Share button to the right of the app details.
+- In your Dashboard, select the Share button to the right of the app details.

 - Expand Advanced Settings in the Share app screen.
 See image below.

 - Select who can request access to the app:

 a.
 Standard teams can choose from: Anyone (on by default), Only team members, or No one.

 b.
 IAM Identity Center teams can choose from: Only team members (on by default) or No one.

 - Select Update.

 Workbooks owners are notified of pending access requests in Honeycode’s notification pane at the top right of your Dashboard.

 Honeycode notes the app name, who is requesting access and in which workbook the app resides.